Tree and plant descriptions

 - Aronia melanocarpaPlant advice from The Morton Arboretum: Black chokeberry is a dependable small to medium sized shrub with upright, mounded habit.
 Small clusters of white flowers in spring are followed by glossy black fruit.
 Dark green foliage turns reddish-purple in the fall.

-- Rhodotypos scandensPlant advice from The Morton Arboretum: Whether planted in sun, or heavy shade, the black jetbead will prosper, making it a great shrub for shade sites, as a specimen or border plant.
+- Rhodotypos scandensPlant advice from The Morton Arboretum: Whether planted in sun, or heavy shade, the black jetbead will prosper, making it a great shrub for shady sites, as a specimen or border plant.
 Showy white flowers, crisp green foliage, and black fruit clusters make this shrub distinct throughout the growing season.

 - Picea marianaPlant advice from The Morton Arboretum: Black spruce is a small, narrow evergreen tree with a spire-like crown.
 It has descending branches, with dark, bluish-green needles, and upturned ends.
 Lower limbs sweep the ground.
 It is an excellent choice for cold northern climates and tolerant of wet sites.